hrishik-29/Machine-Learning/README.md

-# ElevateLabs_Task4_LogisticRegression
-# Task 4: Classification with Logistic Regression - AI & ML Internship
+# Classification with Logistic Regression

 ## Objective
 The objective of this task was to build a binary classifier using Logistic Regression.
 This involved hands-on experience with data preprocessing, model training, evaluation using specific classification metrics, and understanding key concepts like the sigmoid function.